mattcarras/AssetPandaPS/README.md

 - `Format-ExceptionResponse`

 ## Usage
 `Connect-APSession` is used for OAuth authorization and to initialize the script's session variable.
 Use `Export-APCredentials` to export your credentials to an XML file with encrypted values.
-You can then give call `Connect-APSession` with the saved credentials using the `-CredXML <filepath>` parameter.
+You can then call `Connect-APSession` with the saved credentials using the `-CredXML <filepath>` parameter.

 ```
 . .\AssetPandaPS.ps1